simonmichael/hledger/doc/SPEC-lots.md

 transaction-balancing rule — sum postings at transacted cost (ignoring cost basis), sum must be zero, infer at most one missing amount per commodity.

+When the balancer infers a conversion cost between two commodities, and exactly one of them has classified lot postings — or, failing that, is declared lotful (eg when its posting's amount comes from a balance assignment and so was unknown at classification time) — the cost is attached to that side, so lot postings get the transacted cost they need for lot tracking (`costInferrerFor` in Balancing.hs).

 ## Disposal transactions

 The realised gain/loss from a disposal is calculated as follows: